 If you're currently remodeling your bathroom and are still unsure of a sunken tub yet like the idea of one, then a square soaking tub might be just the thing.
 The market is full of great freestanding varieties that give a similar sinking down in hot water up to your chin experience.

 4. Opt for sleek shower doors

+It's the little things that make a bathroom feel like a spa.
 Thin, black-framed windows and doors have been gaining popularity thanks to their industrial look, and it's no wonder this trend has seeped into the modern bathroom as well.
 Polished, black-framed shower doors made from aluminum or steel lift any bath space, give them a modern minimalistic edge, and can make even a traditional bathroom look ultra-chic.

 These partitions create wonderful segregation of space, especially in large bathrooms, and enclose the wet area well so that the humidity is limited to just one section.
 Another decorative quality of shower panels is that they, in a sense, lend a feeling of exclusivity and novelty to the space behind them.
 If you have a beautiful, ornate bathtub, you could consider placing it behind the shower stall to make it a focal piece.

-'This bathtub combines Ibiza marble and wood and is inspired by the ancient city of Petra, where buildings are directly carved in stone cliffs,' says Joaquim Paulo, CEO of Maison Valentina (opens in new tab).
+'This bathtub combines Ibiza marble and wood and is inspired by the ancient city of Petra, where buildings are directly carved in stone cliffs,' says Joaquim Paulo, CEO of Maison Valentina.
 'The black gloss of the wood matching the different shades of white and the shower panels turn this piece into one everlasting exclusive visual experience for the most luxurious bathrooms.'